emacsmirror/quick-fasd/README.md

 After installing **quick-fasd** and enabling `quick-fasd-mode`:

-* All visited files and directories are automatically added to the Fasd database.
+- **All visited files and directories are automatically added to the Fasd database**. (`quick-fasd-mode` registers hooks in `find-file-hook` and `dired-mode-hook` to add visited files and directories to the Fasd database automatically.)
-* File system navigation can be performed directly within Emacs using Fasd's fast-access capabilities.
-For example, recently accessed files can be opened, and frequently used directories can be visited without leaving Emacs.
+- **The `quick-fasd-find-path` function prompts for input and presents candidates from the Fasd index.** For example, recently accessed files can be opened, and frequently used directories can be visited without leaving Emacs.

-Package functionality:

-* `quick-fasd-mode` registers hooks in `find-file-hook` and `dired-mode-hook` to add visited files and directories to the Fasd database automatically.
-* The `quick-fasd-find-path` function prompts for input and presents candidates from the Fasd index, enabling efficient file navigation.
-* When invoked from the minibuffer, `quick-fasd-find-path` appends the selected path, simplifying completion.
+- When invoked from the minibuffer, `quick-fasd-find-path` appends the selected path, simplifying completion.

 If this package improves the workflow, consider supporting the project by **⭐ starring quick-fasd.el on GitHub** so that more Emacs users can benefit from it.